DukeOfCheese/vMenu-ox/README.md

 - [ ] Ability to create weapon loadout codes
 - [ ] Update Voice Chat menu to use pma-voice instead
 - [ ] Searchable menus (incl. convar to enable / disable)
+- [ ] Convert show player names to LUA function to allow for easier developer integration

 --------